Abd-AlrahmanBadr/SingleImageSuperResolution/README.md

 **Note**: PSNR-SSIM Results were on 500 Images from Flickr2K Dataset.
 These results after finishing the training and deploying the model.

+## Application:
+We build an application for simple users to be able to get the model output easily, [Demo](https://www.youtube.com/watch?v=UzuEoim2sio).

 ## Team Supervisor:
 Assoc.
 Prof. Hala Abd-ElGalil (Head of Computer Science Department - Faculty of Computers and Information - Helwan University)